Weill Cornell PhD Programs,

 About the Physiology, Biophysics & Systems Biology Program on the Houston Campus

-In 2021, the Houston campus will offer the Physiology, Biophysics, and Systems biology (PBSB) doctoral program of study.
+The Houston campus offers a Physiology, Biophysics, and Systems biology (PBSB) doctoral program of study.
 PBSB is designed to engage students with quantitative biological approaches at the forefront of physiology, the functions of cells, tissues, and organs; biophysics, the application of principles of physics to biological processes; and systems, the complex interactions between components of a biological system.
 The focus is on cutting edge approaches to genomics, bioinformatics and computational biology, molecular and cellular biophysics (including fluorescence microscopy and single molecule imaging, crystallography, electrophysiology and membrane systems, stem cells, and computational simulations of macromolecular systems), computational and systems neuroscience, organogenesis and development, learning, memory, and behavior.
 The research activities of the faculty, in genetics, structural biology, and cell and molecular biology are integrated with principles and representations from mathematics, computer science and statistics, physics, and engineering.